RKeaves/unit3d-update/README.md

 ```

 > **Note:**
-> This step had to be repeated every time
+> This step had to be repeated every time.

 **Explanation:**
 - These commands ensure that Meilisearch has the correct executable permissions and is restarted.